 A few of these resources (not all) pay me a referral fee if you purchase a product or service from them.
 I have no particular favorite—I list these people and organizations because they are good at what they do.
 Family history is a vast field where many different kinds of specialists are needed.

 If you have any questions or need help, just give me a call at 215-645-7766.

 Good luck with your project!

-The PhotoLounge on the 1900 block of Chestnut Street is terrific.
+The PhotoLounge on the 17th Street here in Philadelphia is terrific.
 They do all sorts of digitizing (VHS tapes, cassette tapes, photos, slides, negatives) among other things.
 They will give you a 20% discount if you give them this code: "clemencescouten".
 They also have a very convenient drop-off and pick-up service.

 If you are struggling with what to even have digitized, or with the crazy amount of photos on your phone/computer, a photo organizer can help.
 Find one at The Photo Managers (nationwide).
 Shortcut for locals in the Philadelphia area, try Darla DeMorrow.

 If you want to learn all the ins and outs and do it yourself, the best photo organizing class I know if is offered by Caroline Gunter.

 Make sure you're backing up your digital files!
 Ideally you do that on an external hard drive AND a cloud service.
 Of course the biggies like iCloud, Dropbox, or Google Photos are options, but Forever.com and SmugMug.com specialize in photo management and sharing.
 My go-to these days is Forever.com.

 Price is not the only factor when selecting a cloud storage solution.
 Do they mine your data?
 Are they committed to preserving your photos?
 Here's a quick summary from Forever.

 If you want to hire a genealogist, you can look for one at The Association of Professional Genealogists.
 Many local historical societies also offer genealogy research services, including the Historical Society of Pennsylvania and the New England Historic Genealogical Society.